Xyreo/Arcade/README.md

 The project's front-end interface was developed using Tkinter and Tcl.
 The communication of room and game events between the server and players is facilitated through a custom TCP-based protocol.
 User authentication, profile pictures, and statistics are managed using a Flask-powered API.
 MySQL is utilized to securely store user data and gameplay metrics.

-PS: [@Xyreo](https://github.com/Xyreo) a.k.a.
-Nikhil has not contributed to this project.